ossf/scorecard/docs/checks.md

 This check tries to determine if the project runs tests before pull requests are merged.
 It is currently limited to repositories hosted on GitHub, and does not support other source hosting repositories (i.e., Forges).
+All commits that are part of a PR must be tested by a CI Test for the check to pass.

 Running tests helps developers catch mistakes early on, which can reduce the number of vulnerabilities that find their way into a project.